evergage/evergage-global-templates/einstein-content-recommendations/README.md

 ### Einstein Content Recommendations

-This global template inserts recommended contents in a two-column format, based on a selected Einstein Recipe.
+This global template inserts recommended content in a two-column format, based on a selected Einstein Recipe.

 ![Einstein Content Recommendations Template](template.png)